 Alexander Hamilton Quotes from His Eulogy of Nathanael Greene

-On July 4, 1789, Alexander Hamilton delivered a eulogy in memory of Greene to the Society of the Cincinnati.
+On July 4, 1789, Alexander Hamilton, a veteran of the war and a Founding Father, delivered a eulogy in memory of Greene to the Society of the Cincinnati.
 The following quotes have been selected from Hamilton’s speech to show how his fellow officers felt about Greene, as a friend, Patriot, and leader.

 As a man the virtues of Greene are admitted; as a patriot he holds a place in the foremost rank; as a statesman he is praised; as a soldier he is admired.
 But in the two last characters especially in the last but one his reputation falls far below his desert.

 It required a longer life and still greater opportunities to have enabled him to exhibit in full day the vast, I had almost said the enormous powers of his mind.
 The termination of the American war not too soon for his wishes nor for the welfare of his country, but too soon for his glory, put an end to his military career.

 The sudden termination of his life cut him off from those scenes, which the progress of a new immense and unsettled empire could not fail to open to the complete exertion of that universal and pervading genius, which qualified him not less for the senate, than for the field.

 From you who knew and loved him, I fear not the imputation of flattery or enthusiasm when I indulge an expectation that the name of Greene will at once awaken in your minds the images of whatever is noble and estimable in human nature.